-- Complete oversight of the federal government novation process;
+- Complete oversight of the federal government novation process (this involves oversight of and collaboration with buyers and or seller’s attorneys.
+Who handles the state law process;

-- Drafting compliant novation agreement FAR 42.1204 documents;
+- Drafting contract novation agreement pursuant to FAR 42.1204;

 - Assessing how a buyer’s small business size status can be affected (this is a common problem missed by the parties);